Policies & Procedures: Junior Tour

 - Tournament deadlines will occur 4 days prior to the tournament.
 Registration will open back up until 12:00 pm the day before to fills spots.

 The Iowa PGA does NOT guarantee a spot for every member in every tournament.
 Each tournament has the potential to reach maximum capacity before its entry deadline.
 Once a tournament has been filled, a waitlist will be created.
 Once the waitlist has been filled, entries will no longer be accepted.
-You may also log into your Player's Club Account to view your information and make changes.
-See Player's Club Account button above to login.
-The Player's Club Account button on are also available on most Junior Tour/Pee Wee Tour web pages.
-This page has additional links to view Major, Ace, Eagle, Birdie, Parent Junior and Qualifier events.
+You may also log into your Player’s Club Account to view your information and make changes.
+See Player’s Club Account button above to login.
+The Player’s Club Account button on are also available on most Junior Tour/Pee Wee Tour web pages.
+This page has additional links to view Major, Ace, Eagle, Birdie, and Parent Junior.
 You can also change the schedule page you are viewing in BlueGolf by clicking SEARCH FOR TOURNAMENTS in the upper right hand corner or any BlueGolf schedule page.

 Some of the great features available inside the Player’s Club Account include:

 - You can see events you have already registered for.